hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 5 4 3 3 1 6 3 9
-Weapons/Armour: An Assassin may be equipped with weapons and armour chosen from the Shards equipment list.
+Weapons/Armor: An Assassin may be equipped with weapons and armor chosen from the Shards equipment list.

 Skills: The Assassin may choose from Combat, Shooting, Academic, & Speed when he gains a new skill.
 In addition,